Tanghe County: Republic of China

-In the beginning year was Tang County, belongs to Nanyang Fu.
-In the 2nd year of ROC (1913 A.D.), renamed the Biyuan (沘源) County, belongs to Yunan (South Henan) Road.
-In the 3rd year, changed and belongs to Ruyang Road.
-In the 12th year, renamed Tanghe County, belong to Ruyang Road.
-In the 16th year, the Ruyang Road was abolished, the County belongs to Henan Province.
-In the 21st year, changed and belongs to the Sixth District Chief Inspector of Henan Province.
+In 1912, Tanghe was Tang County, belonging to Nanyang Fu.
+In 1913, renamed the Biyuan (沘源) County, belongs to Yunan (South Henan) Road.
+In 1914, changed and belongs to Ruyang Road.
+In 1923, renamed Tanghe County, belong to Ruyang Road.
+In 1927, the Ruyang Road was abolished, the County belongs to Henan Province.
+In 1932, changed and belongs to the Sixth District Chief Inspector of Henan Province.